hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 ```

 To perform a check-in, Vault verifies that the caller _should_ be able to check in a given service account.
-To do this, it looks for either the same [entity ID](https://learn.hashicorp.com/vault/identity-access-management/iam-identity)
+To do this, Vault looks for either the same [entity ID](https://learn.hashicorp.com/vault/identity-access-management/iam-identity)
-as was used to check out the service account, or the same client token.
+used to check out the service account, or the same client token.

 If a caller is unable to check in a service account, or simply doesn't try,
 Vault will check it back in automatically when the `ttl` expires.
 However, if that is too long,